The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Toronto, ON, CA

-Ayal Schaffer practices in Toronto, Canada.
+Ayal Schaffer practices practicing medicine in Toronto, Canada.
 Mr. Schaffer is rated as an Elite expert by MediFind in the treatment of Bipolar Disorder (BPD).
-His top areas of expertise are Bipolar Disorder (BPD), Nephrogenic Diabetes Insipidus, Major Depression, and Severe Acute Respiratory Syndrome (SARS).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Nephrogenic Diabetes Insipidus, Major Depression, and Severe Acute Respiratory Syndrome (SARS).

 Elite in Bipolar Disorder (BPD)